Discover more from Walking in the Light

 Government hasn't helped.
 Its response to the crisis was to dole out money it didn't have, thereby putting us into economic captivity for generations to come.
 Someone must pay the bill and it won't be the generation that created it.
 This largesse and associated economic interruptions (rent moratorium, etc.) created an environment where many feel no need to work, thus there is a labor shortage and talent bidding war.
 Those who do choose to stay in the workforce now enjoy an open season, leveraging corporate desperation to their advantage.
 Some college graduates now start their working career at $250K per year, supply chains are still a mess, and everything costs more and takes longer.
 All of these contribute to stifling inflation.
 No, the government has most definitely not helped.

-And let’s talk about the education system, shall we?
+And let's talk about the education system, shall we?
 Driven by social engineering agendas, it is no longer about facts and learning to think.
-In the land of the First Amendment, educators today are routinely bullied and driven out of our institutions of “higher learning.”
+In the land of the First Amendment educators are routinely bullied and driven out of our institutions of "higher learning."
 Social correctness is now more valued than moral principles, critical thinking, and even truth.
-We no longer teach these things, rather we practice thought control, creating angry automatons who are empowered to hate and belittle anyone who doesn’t agree with them.
+We no longer teach these things, rather we practice thought control, creating angry automatons who are empowered to hate and belittle anyone who doesn't agree with them.

 We have chosen demonizing over understanding, bullying over compromising, belittling over empathizing, and hate over love.
 Is that harsh?
 Yes, it is.
 It is also true.